-Our estimated Ground Rent Coverage as of March 31, 2020 does not reflect the effects of the COVID-19 pandemic on the estimated net operating income, or "NOI," of properties in transition or under development, and for other properties, may not reflect the full magnitude of the effects of the pandemic on property NOI.
-No assurance can be given regarding the accuracy of our estimate and it is possible that the actual Ground Rent Coverage of our portfolio may be lower than our estimates, now or in the future.
+Our estimated Ground Rent Coverage as of June 30, 2020 does not reflect the effects of the COVID-19 pandemic on the estimated net operating income, or "NOI," of properties in transition or under development, and for other properties, may not reflect the full magnitude of the effects of the pandemic on property NOI.
+Given the uncertainty surrounding the duration of the pandemic and its effects, it is possible that the actual Ground Rent Coverage of our portfolio may be lower than our estimates, now or in the future.

 Our estimated Ground Rent Coverage represents the ratio of the property NOI of the commercial properties being operated on our land to the Ground Lease payment due to us, as of the date presented.
 With respect to properties under development or in transition or for which financial statements are not available, we use our internal underwritten estimates of Ground Rent Coverage at stabilization and third party valuations where available, none of which has been adjusted to take into account any effects of the pandemic.
-With respect to other properties, the property NOI at March 31, 2020 may not be indicative of future periods that will reflect the full magnitude of the effects of the pandemic for the entire period.
-Given the uncertainty surrounding the duration of the pandemic and its effects, no assurance can be given regarding the accuracy of our estimated Ground Rent Coverage and it is possible that the actual Ground Rent Coverage may be lower than our estimate, now or in the future.
+With respect to other properties, the property NOI available to us at June 30, 2020 may not be indicative of future periods that will reflect the full magnitude of the effects of the pandemic for the entire period.
+Given the uncertainty surrounding the duration of the pandemic and its effects, it is possible that the actual Ground Rent Coverage may be lower than our estimate, now or in the future.